Request to Join

 Susan R. DiGiovanni, M.D. is Professor of Internal Medicine and Nephrology at Virginia Commonwealth University School of Medicine.
 She obtained her M.D. degree from VCU in 1984, then went on to do her clinical training at the Medical College of Virginia Hospitals.
 She completed a IRTA Fellowship at the National Institutes of Health before returning in 1995 to VCU as faculty.
 She completed the Teaching in Medical Education Certificate program through the VCU School of Education.
 She has been course director for the Renal course since 1998 and the Practice of Clinical Medical Course since 2010.
 In 2010 she also became Assistant Dean for Pre-clinical Medical Education.
 Since October 2015 she has been the Interim Senior Associate Dean for Medical Education and Student Affairs.

-Dr. Matthew D. Alvin is an internal medicine intern in the Osler Residency Program at the Johns Hopkins Hospital.
-He will be starting his radiology residency at the Johns Hopkins Hospital on July 1st of this year.
+Dr. Matthew D. Alvin is a 2nd year radiology resident at the Johns Hopkins Hospital.
+He completed an internal medicine intern in the Osler Residency Program at the Johns Hopkins Hospital.
 Dr. Alvin graduated from Case Western Reserve University School of Medicine in five years after obtaining three separate Masters degrees in addition to his medical doctorate.
 Two of the Masters degrees (in Applied Anatomy (MS) and Bioethics (MA), respectively) were completed at Case Western Reserve University during his first two years of medical school.
 The third degree, a Master’s in Business Administration (MBA), was completed in one year at the University of Florida in Gainesville, FL.
-Dr. Alvin has published over 30 manuscripts in high impact journals, on topics including cost effectiveness, low back pain, quality of life outcomes, and, most recently, on the USMLE.
+Dr. Alvin has published over 40 manuscripts in high impact journals, on topics including cost effectiveness, low back pain, quality of life outcomes, and on the USMLE.
 He also has taught for Kaplan Test Prep in MCAT, GMAT, ACT, and USMLE for the past six years.
 As one of 21 nationally selected fourth year medical students, Dr. Alvin was named an American Medical Association Physician of Tomorrow in 2015.

 Dr. Lloyd Fisher is a general pediatrician at Reliant Medical Group and Assistant Professor of Pediatrics at the University of Massachusetts Medical School (UMass), both in Worcester, MA.
 At Reliant Medical Group he maintains a busy clinical practice and is the Assistant Medical Director for Informatics, responsible for build, design, and optimization of the organization’s award winning and nationally acclaimed EHR while providing leadership of and education to the 500+ providers in the medical group.
 He has a national presence for his work with EHR pediatric content, with a special interest in improving immunization rates through clinical decision support.
 He also serves as the organization’s Associate Medical Director for the Patient Care Improvement System using Lean thinking and tools to drive continuous improvement through the organization, which has uniquely positioned him to work with physicians in all specialties across the organization.
 Dr. Fisher is the Division Chief of Community Pediatrics at UMass serving as the liaison between the 150+ community-based and private practice pediatricians and the academic medical center.